Property taxes are local taxes used to provide services, programs and infrastructure that provide a high quality of life for High River residents

 What is the deadline to pay Property Taxes?

-The deadline to pay property taxes is the end of June, 2021.
+The deadline to pay property taxes is the last business day in June of each year.

-After the deadline (end of June), a tax penalty of 1.5 per cent will be applied on the first day of each month to unpaid property taxes with an additional penalty of 1.5 per cent interest added after each additional month.
+After the deadline (end of June) a late payment penalty of 1.5 per cent will be applied to the tax account on the first day of each month to any unpaid balance owing.

-How do I apply for Education Property Tax Assistance for Seniors?
+How do I apply for Property Tax Assistance for Seniors?

 Visit the Government of Alberta Seniors website for this information.